Glossary of Terms

 Combustible fuel in the form of organic material originating from agricultural crops and food residue, forestry and wood residues, processing by-products, algae, and energy crops.

-A type of infrastructure/asset class that includes all publicly owned buildings, including recreational facilities and community housing, as well as any buildings and facilities that support other infrastructure types/assets.
+Buildings is a type of infrastructure/asset class that includes all publicly owned, managed, and regulated buildings, including recreational facilities and community housing, as well as any buildings and facilities that support other infrastructure types/assets.

 Examples: city hall building, arena, buildings housing other processes (eg. wastewater or water treatment), fleet building